Wishmaster117/mod-aoe-loot/README.md

 ## Description

+**This module does NOT currently work.
+Due to the recent packet changes, it has caused this module to break.
+I am working on a fix and will have it up soon**

 This module enhances the looting experience in AzerothCore by implementing Area-of-Effect (AOE) looting functionality.
 It allows players to loot multiple corpses at once within a defined radius, significantly improving quality of life for players.

 The module has been built from the ground up to provide better performance, stability, and integration with the latest AzerothCore versions.